Thirlan/ThirlanStellarisMPBalance/patch_notes.md

    * Finisher: +0% Trade value from +10%
  * Virtuality:
   * Clustered Capacity: +125% resources from jobs from +175%
+  * Virtuality Focus: 60% research bonus from 80%

 ### Boosts
  * Adding later...